Representative Suzanne Bonamici

 In February of 2010, Senator Bonamici sponsored the Access to Business Capital Act to help small and emerging businesses in Oregon.
 During the 2009 Legislative session, as the Chair of the Senate Committee on Consumer Protection and Public Affairs she championed legislation to provide foreclosure assistance to homeowners and tenants, regulate unscrupulous debt collectors, protect Oregon seniors and veterans from having their exempt funds garnished, and strengthen Oregon's Lemon Law.
 She also serves on the Senate Judiciary and Education Committees.

-Suzanne and her husband Michael Simon have been married for twenty-five years.
+Suzanne and her husband Michael Simon have been married for over twenty-nine years.
 They have two grown children and a cocker spaniel named Charley.